Three of the Worst Self-Defeating Behaviors That You Should Avoid

 Here at Taylor Recovery Center, we want our patients to reach their goals, and we aim for them to attain long-term sobriety.
 This is essential, and it’s important to us that you overcome your self-defeating behaviors to live a healthier and more sober lifestyle.

 Why not visit us today at Taylor Recovery Center in Houston, Texas?
-We have a beautiful and intimate alcohol and drug rehabilitation facility in the heart of Houston.
+We have a beautiful and intimate alcohol and drug rehab facility in the heart of Houston.
 Plus, we have a team of doctors and medical professionals who will help you every step of the way.

 So what are you waiting for?
 Give us a call at Taylor Recovery Center today!